daffainfo/ctf-writeup/ICSJWG CTF 2023/Chrome-Plated Nonsense - 2/README.md

 > Flag format: value of the lt variable.
 Example: if cookie contained a=0&lt=12345&b=0, the flag would be 12345

 ## About the Challenge
-We have been given a `crx` file (You can download the extension [here](chickenchickenstop-privacy-kit.crx)) and we need to find the value of the `lt` variable in the cookie
+We were given a `crx` file (You can download the extension [here](chickenchickenstop-privacy-kit.crx)) and we need to find the value of the `lt` variable in the cookie

 ## How to Solve?
 We need to unzip the chrome extension first and as you can see there is a file called `background.js`